Leonore Davidoff: Family life

 It was in her first year at LSE that Davidoff met David Lockwood, then a PhD student in sociology, who would go on to do significant research on the nature of class in Britain.
 They married in 1954.
 For a while after the birth of her three sons, from 1956 onwards, Davidoff focused on her family and lost any basis for institutional research.
 While a lifelong and "remarkable" marriage, Lockwood and she "did not forge an intellectual partnership": he continued to centre his work on issues of class, and did not pay attention to gender as a critical social dimension.

 Lockwood had posts in Birmingham and London, and in 1961 was appointed to a lecturer position at the University of Cambridge.

 Cambridge and Essex

 After a period of isolation in Cambridge, "around the colleges but not in them", Davidoff found friends.
 They included Jean and Frank Bechhofer, and Esther Newcomb Goody, second wife of Jack Goody.
 She made connections at Lucy Cavendish College for mature women.
 When Lockwood moved to the University of Essex in 1968, as a professor in sociology, Davidoff began working there as a research officer.
 She became a lecturer in social history in 1975 and taught the UK's first MA in women's history.
 In 1990, she was made a research professor, retiring a few years later.

+In the Spring of 1996, Davidoff was a Fellow at the Swedish Collegium for Advanced Study in Uppsala, Sweden as part of the Pro Futura Scientia Program.

 David Lockwood died a few months before Davidoff, in June 2014.
 She was survived by her three sons, Ben, Matthew and Harold, and their families.
 At her request, her funeral on 3 November 2014 opened with the poem "The Road Not Taken", by Robert Frost.